wwmmkk/FrameGlimpse/README.md

 * capture photos from videos frame by frame;
 * select better moments from Live Photos;
 * recommend moments from videos on device;
+* create Live Photos or GIFs from selected media;
+* crop selected images;
 * identify old screenshots;
-* identify similar photos;
+* identify duplicate or similar photos;
+* identify screen recordings and very short videos;
 * display and manage the media currently accessible to the App;
-* save selected results back to your Photos library when you confirm.
+* save selected results back to your Photos library when you confirm;
+* delete selected media after you confirm the deletion.

 If you use iOS Limited Photos access, the App can only access the items you choose to allow.

-FrameGlimpse does not upload your photos, videos, Live Photos, screenshots, or thumbnails to our servers.
+FrameGlimpse does not upload your photos, videos, Live Photos, screenshots, thumbnails, or media-analysis results to our servers.

 ---